-- Increase quality of service by using more agile, innovative solutions in the Government services sector (e-services). - Reduce total cost of ownership by improving IT utilization, aggregating demand and removing duplications in Governmental IT spend. - Improve cyber security robustness by using accredited platforms with best-in-class cyber cyber security standards by leveraging Cloud service providers' expertise in this domain (e.g. from NIC). - Enable interoperability with other entities.
+- Increase quality of service by using more agile, innovative solutions in the Government services sector (e-services). - Reduce total cost of ownership by improving IT utilization, aggregating demand and removing duplications in Governmental IT spend. - Improve cyber security robustness by using accredited platforms with best-in-class cyber security standards by leveraging Cloud service providers' expertise in this domain. - Enable interoperability with other entities.